-In fall of 2016, we installed a gravel bed nursery in one of the front planters of the Science Museum of Minnesota (SMM), thanks to help from partners at Urban Roots MN, Conservation Corps, Apple, and the wonderful staff from the museum and St. Paul Forestry.
+In fall of 2016, we installed a community gravel bed nursery in one of the front planters of the Science Museum of Minnesota (SMM), thanks to help from partners at Urban Roots MN, Conservation Corps, Apple, and the wonderful staff from the museum and St. Paul Forestry.

 A gravel bed nursery is an irrigated bed of small rocks which store bare root trees for later planting.
 Using a gravel bed drastically increases the survival rate of young trees, because they are able to develop a larger and heartier root stock which helps in reducing transplant shock at the time of planting.

-As we face the impending loss of our ash trees in the Mississippi River corridor, projects like the gravel bed nursery are helping us to prepare and make proactive decisions about how to best deal with the canopy loss.
+As we face the impending loss of our ash trees in the Mississippi River corridor, projects like the community gravel bed are helping us to prepare and make proactive decisions about how to best deal with the canopy loss.

 Demonstrate how easy it is to use a gravel bed as a source of inexpensive tree stock for SMM visitors and other passers by through educational materials and signage adjacent to the bed.